nextcloud/documentation/admin_manual/installation/system_requirements.rst

 Nextcloud needs a minimum of **128MB** RAM per process, and we recommend a minimum of **512MB** RAM per process.

+In low memory environments, some features or apps may require adjustments to their default settings in order to function (or, in some cases, may need to be disabled outright).

+.. warning:: To use the built-in Updater, at least 256MB is required.

 Database requirements for MySQL / MariaDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^